lgss/service-design-manual/service-manual/making-software/choosing-technology.md

 * engaging in community discussion groups
 * giving public attribution to projects

-Cite the open source code you use, as in the [GOV.UK colophon](https://gds.blog.gov.uk/govuk-launch-colophon/) -- you can read more about this approach on the [GDS blog entry about coding in the open](https://gds.blog.gov.uk/2012/10/12/coding-in-the-open/).
+Cite the open source code you use, as in the [LGSS colophon](https://gds.blog.gov.uk/govuk-launch-colophon/) -- you can read more about this approach on the [GDS blog entry about coding in the open](https://gds.blog.gov.uk/2012/10/12/coding-in-the-open/).

 ## Security